 Holzer received her B.F.A. from Ohio University in 1972.
 In that summer she studied at the Rhode Island School of Design and entered into its M.F.A.
 Program in 1975.
 In 1976, she moved to New York City and joined the Whitney Museum’s Independent Study Program and began working in public spaces as a street artist.

 Holzer had read a number of Post-Structuralist writers from the Whitney Museum’s reading list.
 She rephrased their ideas into one-liners, suited to advertising messages, and called these statements “Truisms.”
-She compiled them into alphabetical lists, printed them on white paper, and wheat-pasted them on buildings and walls in her neighborhood and all over Manhattan.
+She compiled them into alphabetical lists, printed them on white paper, and wheat-pasted them on buildings and walls not only in her neighborhood but all over Manhattan.
 This was her initial public work.
 Texts have now replaced images in her work.